-Considering a career change can be a daunting prospect, especially when you’ve built up experience, reputation and salary in your current career.
+Considering a career change can be a daunting prospect, especially when you’ve put so much time and effort into your current career.

-You’re not alone in wanting to make a change; the latest statistics reveal that those from Gen X and Y experience five careers in their lifetime.
+You’re not alone in wanting to make a change; according to Standout CV 1 in 10 workers have changed careers during the past 10 years .
 So, we know this change is a real possibility!

 Ask, what do I want to do?